Help in an emergency when someone has taken alcohol

 - clearly and calmly say where the patient is, what drugs they've taken and what their symptoms are

-- if instructed to give mouth-to-mouth resuscitation, put the patient into the recovery position or do something else to save the person's life
+- if instructed to, give mouth-to-mouth resuscitation, put the patient into the recovery position or do something else to save the person's life

-- make sure the person's airways aren't blocked, for example by vomit, and check they haven't swallowed their tongue
+- make sure the person's airways aren't blocked, for example by vomit and check they haven't swallowed their tongue

-- collect containers that drugs were kept in, including wrappers, packets, cling film, tin foil and syringes, and get a small sample of vomit if the person was sick
+- collect evidence of any drugs they may have taken, such as containers that drugs were kept in, including wrappers, packets, cling film, tin foil and syringes, and get a small sample of vomit if the person was sick - as this information can help doctors to give the best treatment

 - stay until the ambulance arrives